-Sleep apnea is a relatively common sleeping disorder, but one that is important to manage for a patient’s overall health, says McFarland Clinic Neurologist Selden Spencer, M.D.
+Sleep apnea is a relatively common sleeping disorder but one that is important to manage for a patient’s overall health.

 This disorder is caused by blocked or narrowed airways in your nose, mouth or throat while you sleep at night, which in turn keeps your body from receiving enough oxygen to function properly.

-Patients often come to the center for a sleep test to diagnose potential sleep apnea if they suffer from a cardiovascular condition, says Dr. Spencer, but he also recommends watching out for other symptoms, including snoring, morning headaches, depression, and ongoing sleepiness and fatigue during the day.
+Patients often come to the center for a sleep test to diagnose potential sleep apnea if they suffer from a cardiovascular condition, says Selden Spencer, MD, a neurologist at McFarland Clinic.
+He also recommends watching out for other symptoms, including snoring, morning headaches, depression, and ongoing sleepiness and fatigue during the day.
 Of course, if a sleeping partner has ever noticed that you’ve stopped breathing at night, that is a strong indicator of sleep apnea.

 Making certain lifestyle changes – including losing weight if you are overweight, sleeping on your side and avoiding alcohol and other sedative drugs before bed – may help relieve sleep apnea, especially if you have mild sleep apnea.
 Effectively managing a cardiovascular issue, like congestive heart failure, can also help to alleviate sleep apnea; alternatively, if a patient is able to better manage their sleep apnea, it often improves their cardiovascular condition, making it easier to manage as well.
 Before considering one of the more invasive treatment options, patients may also try using a nasal or dental splint to improve their condition.

 For patients with moderate sleep apnea that isn’t alleviated by lifestyle changes or simple splints, surgery may be a solution before a nasal CPAP is considered, although Dr. Spencer stresses that while surgery will likely help to a certain degree, it does not offer a cure for most patients suffering from sleep apnea.